DesmondOAK/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash - Execute the file as a Bash Shell
+#!/bin/bash - execute files as a Bash Shell
-.ls -a - list all directory content including hidden files
+ls -a - display contents of directory including hidden files